chisomloius/chisomloius.github.io/README.md

 # Chisomloius Website
-My random test of using open source project,  Sparky, to build a  personal website.
+My random test of using open source project,  Sparky, to build my (personal website)[www.chisomloius.github.io]

 ## Introduction
 Sparky Portfolio is an open source responsive website project of a simple yet beautiful portfolio/personal site.
 It's under the MIT License.
 Build your personal site in twelve hours or less !